snow-hai/Libadwaita-KDE/README.md

 - Button Size: Tiny

 ### Rounded Corners
-I recomend using [KDE-Rounded-Corners](https://github.com/matinlotfali/KDE-Rounded-Corners) to get all window corners to be round, this will make the theme look more accurate to libadwaita.
+I recomend using [KDE-Rounded-Corners](https://github.com/matinlotfali/KDE-Rounded-Corners) to get all window corners to be round, this will make the theme look more accurate to libadwaita. **Note:** you cant use the custom aurorae with this, if you accept the tradeoff between button accuracy and rounding accuracy.
-**Note:** This will require adjustments to the border colors are radius to look correct.
-Alternativly you can use the default "Breeze" aurorae and simply make it bigger, as it wont have the issue of needing a lot of adjustments.

 ---